Tsumasaburō Bandō: Bantsuma: The Producer

 With its now-famous opening lines: ‘Not all those who wear the name of villain, are truly evil men.
 Not all those who are respected as noble men, are worthy of the name.
-Many are those who wear a false mask of benevolence to hide their treachery and the wickedness of their true selves,’ the film evoked provocative ideologies and rebellious ideas during a time where liberal performers and writers were being repressed throughout Japan.
+Many are those who wear a false mask of benevolence to hide their treachery and the wickedness of their true selves,’ the film evoked provocative ideologies and rebellious ideas during a time when liberal performers and writers were being repressed throughout Japan.
 Consequently, the film was severely censored with over 20% of its content being completely cut out and several scenes having to be re-shot.
 When the film was finally released, the hype around its creation resulted in crowds flocking to theaters all around the country.
 Bantsuma's exhilarating new sword fighting style he displayed in the film may have attracted audiences but it cannot be denied that there were many who were also deeply touched by the profound message of the film.

 Bantsuma went on to produce many films under his production company, but Orochi was the only one he personally kept the negative for.
 His agency hit a low point during the period 1931–1935.
 During this time, his production company was very much a ‘one-man agency’, where the directors were only acting to please Bantsuma.
 His acting skills gradually became old and outdated so his films did not do very well.
 In 1935, Bantsuma worked with the renowned director Hiroshi Inagaki in his first talkie film, Niino Tsuruchiyo (1935), but his rather feeble voice was unpopular with the audience.
 It seemed that Bantsuma's luck was running out and in 1936 he closed the doors of his agency once and for all, and joined Nikkatsu Production Company in 1937.